Mark Blyth

 Location

 Mark Blyth is the William R. Rhodes ’57 Professor of International Economics and Director of the Rhodes Center for International Economics and Finance at Brown University.
-Blyth is a renowned political economist whose research examines how the interests of state level economic actors shape ideological consensus and institutional development at a global scale.
-He is acclaimed for his bold political predictions—from Putin’s invasion of Ukraine to the impacts of the Trump presidency to Brexit.
-His books include Austerity: The History of a Dangerous Idea, which was translated into 16 languages and won numerous awards, and Angrynomics, (with Eric Lonergan) a dialog on why our politics got so angry and what to do about it.
-Prior to Brown University, he was an Associate Professor of Political Science at Johns Hopkins University.
+A leading political economist, Blyth is widely recognized for his research on global political economy, macroeconomic policy, and the role of ideas in shaping economic institutions.
+His scholarship examines how state level economic actors influence ideological consensus and institutional development across countries.
+He is also known for high profile political and economic commentary, including early warnings about Brexit, the implications of the Trump presidency, and Russia’s invasion of Ukraine.
+Blyth is the author of several influential books, including Austerity: The History of a Dangerous Idea, which was translated into 16 languages and received multiple awards for its critique of austerity economics.
+He also co authored Angrynomics with Eric Lonergan, a dialogue driven exploration of political anger, economic insecurity, and policy reform.
+Prior to joining Brown University, Blyth served as an Associate Professor of Political Science at Johns Hopkins University.

 Professional Experience